Polyanyanwu/graces-art-pp5/README.md

 - Confirmation of order, cancellations or request for return will fire an email to the user informing them accordingly.
 Admin could disallow a return of a delivered artwork giving the user valid reasons for the refusal.
 - Login button will change to Logout when a user successfully logged in.
 The name of the logged in user will be displayed.

+Please note the slight change in implementation of user interaction to allow anonymous user to complete an order instead of requiring login as initially designed.
+However, full benefits come with logged in users.

 [>> Bact to TOC](#table-of-contents)

 ### **User Roles**